Last Updated: March 31, 2022,

 Who were these mono reissues aimed at?
 In the early ’70s, “mono” had no traction, it was “old”, the only market for “authentic” classic mono pressings was probably Japan, but these are found almost entirely in the US.
 Possibly they were a vanity project by someone high up at United Artists, attempting to revive the classic Blue Note brand, but discontinued in the face of commercial reality.
 Whatever the reason, they are a highly affordable alternative to especially expensive Blue Note originals.
 The most desirable titles like those by Jutta Hipp are current auctioning at three figures.

-Classic Blue Note stereo reissue series – a big mistake
+Replica Blue Note Series: stereo reissue series – a big mistake

 Much like the mono reissue series, UA attempted a similar stereo series of early classic titles, original facsimile covers, remastered by UA engineers, but some fake stereo, many unsuccessful transfers from Van Gelder two track tapes, some spectacularly (the BST 81542 Sonny Rollins is particularly horrid, using metal from an unsuccesful stereo transfer by Liberty), absolutely to be avoided.
 Always read the label!